EvanForsythe/BB485/week01.md

 ![what is bioinformatics](/Images/Week01/bioinformatics.png)

-## What is bioinformatics?
+## <ins>**Bioinformatic overview**<ins>

-Bioinformatics refers to using computers to learn about biological organisms.
+**What is bioinformatics?** Bioinformatics refers to using computers to learn about biological organisms.
 This often involves computational analyses of 'biological data'.
 Biological data can be a lot of different things (from measuring the metabolic rate of a desert mouse to the length of a frog's whiskers).
 In this course, biological data typically relates to DNA, RNA, or protein (sequence, expression level, folding, etc...).
 Bioinformatics is a set of tools/skills that allow us to glean biological insights from biological data.

 **What's the difference between "Bioinformatics" and "Computational Biology"?** Nothing!
 Some definitions may disagree, but your instructor uses the words interchangably.

-**What's the best way to learn bioinformatics?** By doing it!
-Let's dive in....
+**What's the best way to learn bioinformatics?** <ins>By doing it!<ins> Let's dive in....

-## **Connecting to Jupyter Hub course workspace**
+## <ins>**Connecting to Jupyter Hub course workspace**<ins>

 The link to the lab Jupyter Hub is on Canvas under Class Resources.